-In the standard recovery scenario, you restore the Base Backup to the original location, and then restore the sequence of Incremental Backups to the staging directory for WAL files.
+For PostgreSQL versions 11 and earlier, in the standard recovery scenario, you restore the Base Backup to the original location, and then restore the sequence of Incremental Backups to the staging directory for WAL files.
 The next step is to generate a Recovery Command file, "recovery.conf," and place it in the database cluster Data directory.
 For the final step, you start the PostgreSQL Server, which then reads the Recovery Command file and applies the recovery.